National Electric Vehicle Infrastructure Plan

 Established by the Infrastructure Investment and Jobs Act (IIJA), the National Electric Vehicle Infrastructure (NEVI) formula program funding will provide $5 billion over five years for states to deploy electric vehicle (EV) chargers along highway corridors.
 This build-out of EV chargers is critical to accelerating the adoption of EVs and enabling Americans to access the economic and air quality benefits of electrified transportation.

 Colorado is expected to receive $57 million over the next five years to create an EV charging network across the state.
-The Colorado Department of Transportation (CDOT) and the Colorado Energy Office (CEO) will be working with partners and stakeholders to develop the state’s National Electric Vehicle Infrastructure Implementation Plan.
-The plan is required to access NEVI formula program funding and is due to the Federal Highway Administration (FHWA) by August 1, 2024.
-The state’s NEVI plan will outline its strategy for utilizing the NEVI funds and will address the establishment and evaluation of build-out goals, the role of contracting with third parties, public engagement, equity for rural and disadvantaged communities, workforce considerations, cybersecurity concerns, and more.
+The Colorado Department of Transportation (CDOT) and the Colorado Energy Office (CEO) worked to deliver the State's final NEVI Implementation Plan.
+Colorado received Federal approval for its final plan on September 16, 2025.
+The state’s NEVI plan outlines our strategy for utilizing the NEVI funds and addresses the establishment and evaluation of build-out goals, the role of contracting with third parties, public engagement, cybersecurity concerns, and more.

 Apply for NEVI Funding